 Now, I think, I’m returning to ‘Philip’ and trying to get a handle on that name again.

 My parents named me after the disciple.
-Once, my senior year of high school, I preached before the congregation at Lambuth Memorial.
-I used the scripture where Philip is with Jesus in John 14, and Jesus says something like, “Philip, have I been with you all this time, and you still don’t know who I am?”
+There’s the scripture where Philip is with Jesus in John 14, and Jesus says something like, “Philip, have I been with you all this time, and you still don’t know who I am?”
 Philip: who spends so much time trying to figure out who he is and what he believes, and even when it’s all staring him right in the face, he still can’t quite put a finger on it.
 He makes a good companion to Doubting Thomas, the other character in this story.
 Of course, there’s some other interesting stories about Philip, too, like the Acts of Philip.
 Or in the Nag Hammadi texts.
-He seems to be a character who leaves the Apostles behind to go off on a mission all his own, though history has conflated him with a different Philip.
+He seems to be a character who leaves the Apostles behind to go off on his own journey and search, though history has conflated him with a different Philip.

 That’s probably all a lot of overly analytic hogwash.
 I mean, does everyone named “John” live into some expectation of what people think the name “John” means?
-Are all Sarah’s the same?
-Of course not.
-And yet, to say that society or culture or whatever doesn’t have some small say in our names, in how we use them, what we think they mean, and how we live them out, seems equally unfair.
+Do all Sarah’s carry a Sarah-ness that is different from Sara-without-an-h’s?
+Seems unlikely but to say that society or culture or whatever doesn’t have some small say in our names, in how we use them, what we think they mean, and how we live them out, seems equally unfair.
 So, I can’t help but wonder how that name has shaped or continues to shape me.
 Just ask Puggle McPuggleson, King of the Couch, sitting at my feet, whether or not he’s lived into his many names, and he’ll probably wake up, stare at you momentarily with one eye open and then roll over exposing his belly and begin to snore.